Foundational Research and Data for Meaningful Change

 Diverse methods

 Our investigators utilize a range of quantitative, qualitative, and mixed methods to understand violence, how it affects peoples’ lives, and develop and evaluate effective prevention strategies.
-Cutting-edge causal inference techniques that explore cause-and-effect relationships, including risk and protective factors for suicide and homicide.
+Examples include:

 Advancing machine learning applications that use large datasets to predict violence.